Do you remember when we would all watch the same shows on cable?

 But somehow, this one still feels different.
 And it’s true.
 Every bear market or recession is different.
 Not all bear markets are characterized by sky-high inflation met with the fastest-paced rate hikes in history, ground-leveling hurricanes, or wars with threats that things could get nuclear.
 Well, maybe the closeness of the tech bubble, ’08, Katrina, and the Twin Towers’ hapless fate was the reason that decade was just so stagnant.
 Shit… maybe we should be nervous.

 But still, the reasons for the recessions of the 80s were clearly much different than that of ’08.

 Despite the differences, it is the pattern everyone searches for.
-It’s the one thing that remains the same throughout each event.
-Behavior.
+The similarities between this disaster and the last.
+But notice the one thing that remains the same throughout each event: behavior.
 The period of extreme fear.
 The flight from risk.
 The eventual decline we see in our individual economies.
 Naturally, this is followed by less overindulging and the unfortunate fact that someone has to lose their job.
 It’s the shoe we’re currently waiting to drop before we’re actually in a “recession.”